drunderscore/GTA-Research/Mission-Fail-Retry-Research.md

 ## Checkpoints

 Now that `replay_controller` is running, we need to fail the mission to trigger it.
-But before we look at how it triggers, let's first look at how cps work since we would want to save current checkpoint when we MF.
+But before we look at how it triggers, let's first look at how cps work since we would want to save current cp when we MF.

 Once again, nothing extraordinary, we just look for native `playstats_mission_checkpoint` in our mission script.
 Most likely we'll find this piece of code (`rural_bank_setup` or Paleto Score Setup will be used here):